-The fellowship program includes both diagnostic and investigative hematopathology.
-It is designed to give the fellow in depth experience in the complete spectrum of diagnostic hematopathology including bone marrow biopsies and aspirates, lymph node pathology, blood smears, laboratory hematology, body fluids, hemoglobinopathies and coagulation.
+The fellowship program has filled both positions for a one-year fellowship position starting July 1, 2025.
+Applications for 2026-2027 will be accepted starting in May 2024.
+The program includes both diagnostic and investigative hematopathology.
+It is designed to give fellows in-depth experience in the complete spectrum of diagnostic hematopathology, including bone marrow biopsies and aspirates, lymph node pathology, blood smears, laboratory hematology, body fluids, hemoglobinopathies and coagulation.

 The fellows are also required to participate in translational research projects in collaboration with the hematopathology faculty and are encouraged to present their data at national conferences and publish in peer-reviewed journals.

-The candidate must be Board eligible or certified in either clinical pathology or clinical and anatomic pathology; combined training is preferred.
+The candidate must be board eligible or certified in either clinical pathology or clinical and anatomic pathology; combined training is preferred.

 The stipend is commensurate with the PGY year of training and previous training and experience.

 Prepare an application package with the following items: